-Ali Lara received his PhD in Social Psychology from the Autonomous University of Barcelona and was previously postdoctoral fellow at the City University of New York.
-He currently works as a Lecturer in Psychology at the University of East London.
-His research interests revolve around speculative philosophy-based theories such as affect and OOO, social studies of the body and the senses, and decolonial theory.
+Ali Lara received his PhD in social psychology from the Autonomous University of Barcelona and was previously postdoctoral fellow at the City University of New York.
+He currently works as a lecturer in psychology at the University of East London.
+His research interests revolve around speculative philosophy-based theories such as affect and Object Oriented Ontology, social studies of the body and the senses, and decolonial theory.

 "Ali Lara's Digesting Reality brilliantly and wisely returns human activities, such as eating and drinking, to the theoretical landscape focused on the other-than-human.
 Using a surprisingly fresh, multilayered, analytic approach to process and objects applied in fascinating case studies, Digesting Reality is a delicious read." – Professor Patricia Ticineto Clough, PhD, LP